keithdadkins/drone-deploy/README.md

 us-east-1: ami-0c7831ef22e8dc86d
 ```

-The bottom line `us-east-1: ami-0c7831ef22e8dc86d` is the AMI we would use to deploy new EC2 instances from.
+At the bottom of the output, you should see a line like: `us-east-1: ami-0c7831ef22e8dc86d`.
+This is the AMI we will use to deploy new drone instances from.
 This AMI contains all the current OS updates along with docker, drone, etc.

 ## Initial Deployment